 Instructions

-- Add a 1/2 cup of beef stock to the pot and scrape off all of the browned bits.
-Pour the pan sauce into the same vessel as the remaining beef stock and set aside.
+- Add a 1/2 cup of beef stock to the pan and scrape off all of the browned bits.
+Taste the sauce to make sure it's not burnt.
+If it is, discard, otherwise pour the pan sauce into the same vessel as the remaining beef stock and set aside.

 - Heat a large Dutch oven to medium heat, add the olive oil and onions along with a pinch of salt, and cook until translucent (about 10 minutes).
 Add the garlic and cook for another 2 minutes or until fragrant.